 The Master of Arts in Leadership (MAL) is a 36-credit program designed to build and enhance leadership skills.
 Students work in a multi-sectoral, intercultural, interdisciplinary, and intergenerational learning environment.
 Two specializations are also offered in (1) Health and (2) Executive Leadership.

-The MA in Leadership program is specifically designed to attract working professionals.
-It is structured on the basis of two intensive two-week long on-campus residency periods, followed by distance learning.
+The program is offered in a blended format, comprised of online learning and two intensive on-campus learning experiences.
 This allows participants to substantially enhance their educational credentials, while minimizing absences from their workplace.

-The MA in Leadership is further distinguished by balancing professional diversity and interdisciplinary study, with the need for sector specific knowledge and problem solving skills.
-This is accomplished by having a common curriculum for all students in the first year and an independent, work-based problem-solving project in the second year.
+The MAL program is further distinguished by balancing professional diversity and interdisciplinary study, with the need for sector-specific knowledge and problem-solving skills.
+This is accomplished by having a common curriculum for all students in the first year and an independent, work-based capstone in the second year.

 Who It’s For

 The MA Leadership program is an applied, competency-based program offering advanced leadership skills for experienced and emerging leaders interested in developing more effective organizations and communities.

 Two specializations are also offered: (1) Health and (2) Executive Leadership.